Robustness and Efficiency of Rosenbaum's Rank-based Estimator in Randomized Trials: A Design-based Perspective: Inference without regression adjustment

 \section{Inference without regression adjustment}

-We assume throughout that the treatment group is formed by choosing $m=m(N)$ out of the $N$ subjects in a randomized trial by {\it simple random sampling without replacement} (SRSWOR).
-We work in the Neyman-Rubin potential outcomes framework \citep{Neyman1923, Rubin1974, Rubin1977, imbens2015}.
-For the $i$-th subject, let $a_i$ and $b_i$ denote the potential outcomes under the treatment and control respectively; the observed response $Y_i$ is given by
+We work in the Neyman-Rubin potential outcomes framework \citep{Neyman1923, Rubin1974, Rubin1977, imbens2015} \ag{and impose the stable unit treatment value assumption (SUTVA)}.
+For the $i$-th subject ($i=1,\dots,N$), let $a_i$ and $b_i$ denote the potential outcomes under the treatment and the control, respectively; the observed outcome is given by $Y_i = Z_i a_i + (1-Z_i) b_i$, where $Z_i$ equals $1$ if the $i$-th subject is treated, and $0$ otherwise.
+We assume throughout this paper that $\{a_i\}_{i=1}^N$ and $\{b_i\}_{i=1}^N$ are fixed constants, i.e., $Z_i$ is the only source of randomness in $Y_i$.

-where $Z_i$ equals $1$ if the $i$-th subject is assigned to the treatment group, and $0$ otherwise.
-In our model $Z_i$ is the only source of randomness in $Y_i$; we will assume throughout this paper that $\{a_i\}_{i=1}^N$ and $\{b_i\}_{i=1}^N$ are fixed constants.
-We also make the assumption of a {\it constant additive treatment effect} \citep{rosenbaum1993, Rosenbaum02, athey2021}, i.e., $a_i - b_i = \tau$, for all $1\le i\le N$, for some unknown real number $\tau$.
-We are interested in point estimation and confidence interval for the constant treatment effect $\tau$.
-In the sequel we will denote vectors by boldface letters, e.g., $\vec{Z} := (Z_1, \dots, Z_N)^\top$ , $\vec{b} :=(b_1, \dots, b_N)^\top$ and so forth.
-To formally state our asymptotic results as the sample size $N$ grows to infinity, we will use an additional index $N$ in our notation for the later sections.
-For example, the potential outcomes will be denoted by $\{(a_{N, j}, b_{N,j})\}_{1\le j\le N}$, the vector of treatment indicators by $\vec{Z}_N =(Z_{N,1}, \dots, Z_{N, N})^\top$, and so on.